 The presented device allows to transfer data between a PB-1000 or PB-2000C and a PC through the USB port.
 It supports the RS-232 and printer communication.

-The current version of the USB interface operates without any data flow control as PB microcomputers do not support hardware one when receiving.
-Instead it limits the receive speed to approximately 300 bytes per second with a monostable multivibrator inserting a delay of approximately 3.3ms between subsequent data ready requests.
+The current version of the USB interface operates without any data flow control because the PB microcomputers do not support hardware one when receiving.
+Instead it limits the receive speed to approximately 300 bytes per second with a monostable multivibrator inserting a delay of approximately 3.3ms between consecutive data ready requests.

 The XON/XOFF protocol is not suitable either because of a 128-byte buffer inside the FTDI chip.
 Even if the PC stopped sending data, the PB microcomputer would still be overflown with remaining data in this buffer.
 The solution would be to move the XON/XOFF protocol handling to the Xilinx chip.